 Opportunists, primarily herbivores.
 The flying squirrels are the most carnivorous of the lot, although all tree squirrels will eat bird eggs and nestlings.
 All of these tree squirrels store food for the winter.
-Red squirrels create one large cache, while gray and fox squirrels bury nuts singly, all over the place.
+Red squirrels create one large cache, while gray squirrels bury nuts singly, all over the place.

-Gray and fox squirrels prefer the same foods: fall through winter, they eat fruits and nuts (especially acorns, hickory nuts, and walnuts) and bird seed, if available.
+Gray squirrels prefer the same foods: fall through winter, they eat fruits and nuts (especially acorns, hickory nuts, and walnuts) and bird seed, if available.
 In early spring, they switch to tree buds, then in summer, to fruits, berries, and succulent plants.
 They?l also eat insects; bird eggs; mushrooms; corn; garden, orchard, and field crops; and when very hungry, will chew tree bark and lick the sap.